SatwikMohan/Braille/README.md

 # Braille
 Mobile Application in MobileApp Branch

-Machine Learning model for writing purposes (trained on pre-available dataset)
+Machine Learning model for writing purposes (trained on pre-available dataset) in ML-Model Branch

+Website in Web Branch

 PROBLEM STATEMENT